Percival Lowell: Early life and work

+Founding of the Lowell Observatory

 Lowell was elected a Fellow of the American Academy of Arts and Sciences in 1892.
 He moved back to the United States in 1893.
 He became determined to study Mars and astronomy as a full-time career after reading Camille Flammarion's La planète Mars.
 He was particularly interested in the canals of Mars, as drawn by Italian astronomer Giovanni Schiaparelli, who was director of the Milan Observatory.
 The Boston geologist George Russel Agassiz noted that Lowell made the decision to begin his observations after hearing that Schiaparelli began to experience failing eyesight.
 Beginning in the winter of 1893–94, using his wealth and influence, Lowell dedicated himself to the study of astronomy, founding the observatory which bears his name.
 He chose Flagstaff, Arizona Territory, as the home of his new observatory.
 At an altitude of over 2100 m, with few cloudy nights, and far from city lights, Flagstaff was an excellent site for astronomical observations.
 This marked the first time an observatory had been deliberately located in a remote, elevated place for optimal seeing which included enhanced image quality, sharpness and steadiness.
 At his Flagstaff observatory Lowell favored the use of smaller telescopes rather than larger ones, believing that they were usually better for viewing fine planetary details.
 He was assisted in setting up his observatory by William Pickering, another observer of Mars who had noted the lines seen by Schiaparelli as well.

+Lowell was elected to the American Philosophical Society in 1897.

 In 1904, Lowell received the Prix Jules Janssen, the highest award of the Société astronomique de France, the French astronomical society.
 For the last 23 years of his life, astronomy, Lowell Observatory, and his and others' work at his observatory were the focal points of his life.

-World War I very much saddened Lowell, a dedicated pacifist.
+World War I very much saddened Lowell, who was a dedicated pacifist.
 This, along with some setbacks in his astronomical work (described below), undermined his health and contributed to his death from a stroke on November 12, 1916, aged 61.
 Lowell is buried on Mars Hill near his observatory.
 Lowell claimed to "stick to the church" though at least one current author describes him as an agnostic.